Khlaed152/shuffle-questions/README.md

 3. You must type at least three questions.
 4. `questionAmount: 2` Also this value should not be less than 2.
 5. you can start time by click any buttons containing a class (start time) inside the large class (shuffle-questions).
+6. It should not be a recurring question with the same formula.
 ```

 ## Settings